jacek-marchwicki/example-rx-and-kotlin-and-either/articles/kill-the-sleep.md

 ![A woman sleeps on edge of a rock](kill-the-sleep/cover.jpg) Image from [https://unsplash.com/photos/BzIC8ioj7Ms](https://unsplash.com/photos/BzIC8ioj7Ms)

-During development of android tests you written something like this:
+During development of Android tests you’ve written something like this:

 ```kotlin
 @Test